apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 			time.sleep(sleeptime)
 ~~~

-We want to check the stock price pretty frequently, but the 52-week high/low value and logo URL are much less likely to change, so by using the `sleeptime` parameter in our `PostgreSQLStockManager` class we can create a fast and slow loop so that some tasks occur more often as needed.
+We want to check the stock price pretty frequently, but the 52-week high/low value and logo URL are much less likely to change, so by using the `sleeptime` parameter in our `PostgreSQLStockManager` class we can create a fast and slow loop so that some tasks occur more often than others as needed.

 To actually use our data fetcher, we now choose a list of stocks, create a couple of objects, and launch the main worker threads.
+The use of `functools.partial` is just to bind arguments to functions for passing into `Thread`.

 ~~~ python
 def main():